Starting an LLC: Do You Need One, How to Start and How Much It Will Cost

 “Most businesses incorporate to improve credibility,” said Elisa Bender, co-founder of RevenueGeeks.
 “It increases legitimacy, which is a key determinant for higher sales and traffic.
 So, you’ll see that adding ‘Inc.’ or ‘LLC’ helps with brand recognition.
 If businesses don’t incorporate, they may have less authority than brands with an LLC.
 Other parties may also use your trade name, which results in losing authenticity.
 That’s important for companies trying to maintain a unique identity.”

 Is an LLC Necessary To Start a Business?

-You don’t necessarily need to start an LLC when establishing your business.
+You don’t need to start an LLC when establishing your business.
 However, if you want to differentiate between your assets and the company, an LLC is the right way to go.